grafeas/kritis/install.md

 - `kritis-preinstall` creates a `CertificateSigningRequest` and TLS Secret for the webhook.
 - `kritis-postinstall` creates the `ValidatingWebhookConfiguration`.
-- `kritis-validation-hook-xxx` operates the webhook
+- `kritis-validation-hook-xxxx` operates the webhook

 You may view the status of the Pod deployment using: